wrathematics/bib/README.md

 BIB does away with a lot of these powerful-but-complicated options.
 For example, `INCX` arguments for vector operations are always 1, and `LDA` parameters for matrices are always the number of rows of the matrix.
 This cost is necessary in order to produce simple, clean interfaces.
 If you find this overly restrictive, my opinion is that you should learn to use the BLAS/LAPACK natively.

+We also restrict the interface only to dense vectors/matrices.
+Single precision matrix algebra makes no sense to me.
+(Double) complex may be supported at a later date.

+Additionally, BIB has a few optimized utility functions not included in BLAS/LAPACK, such as matrix transpose.

 ## Building and Installation